coderGtm/YantraLauncher-Yogdan/README.md

 - To improve an existing command that's available in the [commands](/commands) directory, simply open a pull request. 🛠️🔄

 - To improve an existing command that's not found in the [commands](/commands) directory, open an issue and we will discuss it there if I can provide the code for the existing command.  💻🔧

+## What will I get?
+Satisfaction.
+Although I can't remunerate you for your contribution, you will get recognition if your contribution is used in the Yantra Launcher.
+There are a couple of perks that are yet to be listed, but please do not spam for getting a Contributor Tag.
+Such requests will be rejected as they defy the purpose of this repository.
+Contribute only if you feel so, not for any perks.